maravtdm/lookandfeel/README.md

 # lookandfeel

-The package provide a Slackware plasma5 theme changer when day starts & ends
+The package provide a Slackware slackbuild package for plasma5 It's a automatic theme changer when day starts & ends

 It uses "daemon" to turn the script into daemon which runs at login and quit on logout